stenberg/content-staging/README.md

 **sme\_prepare\_post\_ids** <br/>
 Filter array of post IDs to be included in batch.
 By adding a post ID to the array the corresponding post will be included in the batch.
 Runs on *content stage* before pre-flight.

-**sme\_prepare\_custom\_data** <br/>
-Filter or add custom data to a batch.
-Runs on content stage just before data is sent to production during pre-flight.

 **sme\_prepare\_posts** <br/>
 Filter or add posts to batch.
 Runs on *content stage* just before data is sent production during pre-flight.

 **sme\_prepare\_attachments** <br/>
 Filter or add attachments to batch.
 Runs on *content stage* just before data is sent to production during pre-flight.

 **sme\_prepare\_users** <br/>
 Filter or add users to batch.
 Runs on *content stage* just before data is sent to production during pre-flight.